Secure and high-tech global DeFi ecosystem

 EVM support (Ethereum Virtual Machine)

-Fincor includes EVM (Ethereum Virtual Machine) support which enables users to interact with Ethereum (ERC-20, ERC-721, ERC-864, ERC-981, ERC-1155, and many more) standards.
-This support includes Layer-1 compatibility and allows users to write/interact with Ethereum standardized contracts using the Fincor network utilizing the PoU protocol.
+Fincor includes EVM (Ethereum Virtual Machine) support which enables users to interact with Ethereum (ERC-20, ERC-721, ERC-864, ERC-981, ERC-1155 and many more) standards.
+This support includes a Layer-1 compatibility and allows users to write/interact with Ethereum standardized contracts using the Fincor network on PoU protocol.
 The support also includes the Ethereum one-way HEX address generation, as well as Web3 standards.

 EVM support enables the Fincor chain to conduct Ethereum standard transactions.
 Users can write and execute Ethereum standard smart contracts directly on the PoU protocol using the Fincor chain.
 Ethereum support also allows compatibility with EVM libraries and nodes such as GETH and Web3.js.
 The address mechanism of EVM is one-way HEX key encryption for address generation.

-Making on-chain transactions from one blockchain to another is a huge milestone to achieve.
-However, right now blockchains face an issue that doesn’t allow them to communicate with other blockchains in a decentralized manner without off-chain implementations.
-Interoperability is the answer to this issue, but current interoperability solutions are unreliable because of their use of atomic swaps, offline signatures and central authoritative control.
+Making transactions from one blockchain to another is a huge milestone to achieve.
+However, right now blockchains face a problem that doesn’t allow them to communicate with other blockchains in a decentralized manner without off-chain implementations.
+Interoperability is the answer to this problem, but current interoperability solutions are unreliable because of their use of atomic swaps, offline signatures and central authoritative control.

 Compatibility with other blockchains

-Whenever any transaction is performed on a non-PoU blockchain, the Fincor blockchain collects user transactions and transmits them to the relay.
-The relay restructures the transactions according to the requirements of a specific blockchain and translates them into a PoU-compatible blockchain using Decision Agent Module (DAM).
+Whenever any transaction is performed on a non-PoU blockchain, the Fincor blockchain collects the user's transaction and then transmits it to the relay.
+The relay restructures the transaction according to the needs of the blockchain and translates it into a PoU-compatible blockchain using Decision Agent Module (DAM).

-It then passes the restructured transaction to the PoU protocol where the nodes in the Power Pool validate the transactions and transmit them to the relay modules.
-The relay modules will also send the transaction to the appropriate blockchain and wait for the transaction to be accepted and mined.
+It then passes the restructured transaction to the PoU protocol where the nodes in the power pool validate the transaction and transmit it to the relay modules.
+They will also send the transaction to the appropriate blockchain and wait for the transaction to be accepted and mined.

 Once the transaction is on the blockchain, the relay will transfer the details of the network to the Fincor pool where the nodes will include this verifiable non-PoU transaction into Fincor's main chain.
-This makes the Fincor blockchain completely transparent and doesn’t allow malfunctions.
+This makes the Fincor blockchain completely transparent and does not allow malfunctions.